9magnets/iOS-Developer-and-Designer-Interview-Questions/README.md

 A small guide to help those looking to hire a developer or designer for iOS work.
 While tailored for iOS, many questions could be used for Android developers or designers as well.
 A great self-test if you're looking to keep current or practice for your own interview.

-Inspired by [Front-end Job Interview Questions](https://github.com/h5bp/Front-end-Developer-Interview-Questions), pull requests and suggestions to this repository are highly encouraged.
+Inspired by the wonderful [Front-end Job Interview Questions](https://github.com/h5bp/Front-end-Developer-Interview-Questions), I've done my best to match their format and have pulled some of their best questions for inclusion here.
+Pull requests and suggestions to this repository are highly encouraged.

 ## <a name='contents'>Table of Contents</a>